L-ilac/PYOSESEUNG/README.md

 - 😄 I’m PYO SE SEUNG from South Korea, You can call me Lilac.

-- 🧐 I used to learn Network/Web Security, Authentication/Authorization.
+- 🧐 I majored in Computer Engineering and used to study Network/Web Security, Authentication/Authorization.

 - 🤔 I’m interested in Web Development(especially Back-End)